 While perhaps not the highlight of your month, the menstrual cycle rolls around twelve-ish times a year.
 Every month the uterus prepares a new lining in preparation for a potential pregnancy.
 When a woman doesn’t find herself pregnant, the lining sheds, causing bleeding.

-In collaboration with Dr. Selina Pang 彭敏華醫生 , we explain what a normal period looks like and what some common abnormalities may mean.
+In collaboration with Dr. Selina Pang 彭敏華醫生 , we explain what normal periods looks like and what some common abnormalities may mean.

 Length of your cycle